consoledotdev/home/content/tools/server-monitoring.md

 with metrics visualized in context with events, logs, and CI/CD status, all tied into a devops flow that includes runbooks, infrastructure notebooks and incident management.
-Collaborating with your engineering, devops and security teams in a single system means you have access to all the data you need to maintain reliable infrastructure and debug problems.
+Collaborating with your engineering, devops and security teams in a single tool means you have access to all the data you need to maintain reliable infrastructure and debug problems.

 {{< close-div >}}